tshepang/blog/content/let-me-in-2010.md

 categories = ['movies']
 +++

-An exercise in embarassment.
+An exercise in embarrassment.
 [The first novel-to-movie adaptation] was released only 2-3 years before.
 I thought they wanted to offer something else, maybe a budget, with some visual flair.
 But there's nothing.
-In fact there is an uninteresting [Elias Koteas] as the investigator (there was basically none in the earlier movie), and the companion of the vampire (played by an extrememly uninteresting [Richard Jenkins], who bored me horrendously in [*Eat Pray Love*]).
+In fact there is an uninteresting [Elias Koteas] as the investigator (there was basically none in the earlier movie), and the companion of the vampire (played by an extremely uninteresting [Richard Jenkins], who bored me horrendously in [*Eat Pray Love*]).
 But these greedy motherfuckas just wanted to exploit a good story, and give nothing in return.
 In fact, the even got lazy, walking briskly over material that